Inseason Alaska Commercial Salmon Summary

 Kotzebue

-The outlook for the 2025 season is based on the parent-year returns and returning age classes observed in the commercial catch samples in 2024.
-During the 2024 season, the salmon return was weak and the 2025 return is expected to mirror that weakness to some extent with the 4-year-old component near average percentage of harvest based on the previous season’s 3-year-old return.
-The 5-year-old component of the run is expected to be above average percentage of the harvest based on the 4-year-old return last season.
+The outlook for the 2026 season is based on the parent-year returns and returning age classes observed in the commercial catch samples obtained in 2025.
+During the 2025 season, the salmon return was below average and the 2026 return is expected to mirror that weakness but may improve to some extent.
+The 4-year-old abundance in 2026 is expected to be slightly better than in 2025 based on the percentage of 3-years olds in the 2025 commercial harvest.
+3-year-olds accounted for 11.6% of the commercial harvest sampled compared to the long-term average of 7.7% and may indicate a stronger cohort than in recent years.
+The majority of the commercial harvest in 2025 consisted of 4-year-olds (71.8%).
+It is expected that the 5-year-old component of harvest to be above average (32.8% historically) based on the 4-year-old return last season and may be slightly more abundant than in 2025.
 The 3-year-old and 6-year-old age classes are generally minimal components of the run and not expected to influence overall harvest significantly.
 The commercial harvest is expected to fall within the range of 50,000 to 150,000 chum salmon.

 For more information, please visit the ADF&G website for the Norton Sound & Kotzebue Management Area.